-Attached 6.
-PUBLIC HEALTH - LIFESTYLE SERVICES
+6 PUBLIC HEALTH LIFESTYLE SERVICES (PRIMARY CARE) - PUBLIC REPORT

-Report of the Interim Corporate Director - Adults Social Care and Health.
+Report of the Interim Corporate Director Adult Social Care and Director of Public Health

-Attached 7.
-HIGH NEEDS STRATEGIC PLANNING GRANT

-Report of the Interim Corporate Director - Children and Young People.

-Attached 8.
-INTERNATIONAL SCHOOL CONVERSION FROM COMMUNITY SCHOOL TO ACADEMY STATUS

-Report of the Interim Corporate Director - Children and Young People.

-Attached 9.
-SCHOOLS CAPITAL PROGRAMME 2017-18

-Report of the Interim Corporate Director - Children and Young People.

-Attached 10.
-CONTRACT AWARD FOR EARLY YEARS HEALTH & WELLBEING SERVICE (C0208)

-Report of the Interim Corporate Director - Children and Young People.

-Attached 11.
-FINANCIAL INCLUSION STRATEGY

-Report of the Corporate Director - Place.

-Attached 12.
-PLANNED PROCUREMENT ACTIVITIES (MAY 2017 - JULY 2017) AND QUARTERLY CONTRACT AWARD SCHEDULE (JANUARY 2017 - MARCH 2017)

-Report of the Director of Commissioning and Procurement.

-Attached 13.
-APPOINTMENTS TO OUTSIDE BODIES

-Report of the City Solicitor.

-14. OTHER URGENT BUSINESS

-To consider any items of business by reason of special circumstances (to be specified) that, in the opinion of the Chairman, are matters of urgency.
+7 HIGH NEEDS STRATEGIC PLANNING GRANT 85 - 88 Report of Interim Corporate Director, Children & Young People INTERNATIONAL SCHOOL CONVERSION FROM COMMUNITY 8 89 - 102 SCHOOL TO ACADEMY STATUS Report of Interim Corporate Director, Children & Young People 9 SCHOOLS CAPTIAL PROGRAMME 2017-18 103 - 192 Report of Interim Corporate Director, Children & Young People 10 CONTRACT AWARD FOR EARLY YEARS HEALTH & WELLBEING 193 - 216 SERVICE (C0208) - PUBLIC REPORT Report of Director of Public Health and Interim Corporate Director, Children & Young People 11 FINANCIAL INCLUSION STRATEGY 217 - 260 Report of Corporate Director - Place 12 PLANNED PROCUREMENT ACTIVITIES (MAY 2017 - JULY 2017) AND 261 - 282 QUARTERLY AWARD SCHEDULE (JANUARY 2017 - MARCH 2017) -PUBLIC REPORT OF DIRECTOR OF COMMISSIONING & PROCUREMENT 13 APPOINTMENTS TO OUTSIDE BODIES 283 - 288 Report of the City Solicitor.
+14 OTHER URGENT BUSINESS To consider any items of business by reason of special circumstances (to be specified) that in the opinion of the Chairman are matters of urgency.

-15. EXCLUSION OF THE PUBLIC
+EXCLUSION OF THE PUBLIC

-That in view of the nature of the business to be transacted, which includes exempt information of the category indicated, the public be now excluded from the meeting:-
+That in view of the nature of the business to be transacted which includes exempt information of the category indicated the public be now excluded from the meeting:-